ReSeek: A Self-Correcting Framework for Search Agents with Instructive Rewards: Related Work

 \subsection{Search with Reinforcement Learning}

-Reinforcement Learning (RL) has emerged as a powerful paradigm for training search agents capable of sequential decision-making.
-By modeling the search process as a Markov Decision Process, RL can optimize an agent's policy to maximize cumulative rewards.
-Recent works such as Search-R1~\citep{jin2025search}, ToolRL~\citep{qin2024toolrl}, and others~\citep{deng2023agent, liu2023agent} have successfully applied RL to train LLMs to use search tools.
+By modeling the search process as a Markov Decision Process, Reinforcement Learning z(RL) can optimize an agent's policy to maximize cumulative rewards.
+Recent works such as Search-R1~\cite{jin2025search}, ToolRL~\cite{qin2024toolrl}, and others~\cite{deng2023agent, liu2023agent} have successfully applied RL to train LLMs to use search tools.
 A key challenge in this paradigm, however, lies in the design of the reward function.
-Many existing methods rely on sparse, outcome-based rewards (\emph{e.g.}, correctness of the answer)~\citep{jin2025search, deng2023agent, jiang2025s3}.
-While straightforward to implement, such rewards provide poor credit assignment for intermediate steps, offering little guidance for navigating complex reasoning paths~\citep{ouyang2022training}.
-Consequently, research has shifted towards denser guidance through process supervision and self-correction mechanisms~\citep{chen2023fireact}.
-For instance, Backtracking Correction~\citep{ICLR2025_80790082} refines the reasoning chain in a post-hoc manner, optimizing backwards from a completed trajectory.
-In contrast, our proposed Re-Search framework enables dynamic, intra-episode self-correction via a \textsc{judge} action.
+Many existing methods rely on sparse, outcome-based rewards (\emph{e.g.}, correctness of the answer)~\cite{jin2025search, deng2023agent}.
+While straightforward to implement, such rewards provide poor credit assignment for intermediate steps, offering little guidance for navigating complex reasoning paths~\cite{ouyang2022training}.
+Consequently, research has shifted towards denser guidance through process supervision and self-correction mechanisms~\cite{chen2023fireact}.
+For instance, Backtracking Correction~\cite{ICLR2025_80790082} refines the reasoning chain in a post-hoc manner, optimizing backwards from a completed trajectory.
+S2R~\cite{ma2025s2r} trains self-verification for mathematical reasoning.
+AgentPRM~\cite{xi2026agentprm} trains a separate process reward model for general interactive agents, while ReSeek uses a search-specific reranker reward and embeds \textsc{judge} directly as an internal action.
+In contrast to these prior directions, ReSeek enables dynamic self-correction within search-augmented QA trajectories.